tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/最佳实践/Jetty 服务器证书安装_intl_en.md

 8. In the Jetty root directory, run the `java -jar start.jar` command to start the Jetty server and then it can be accessed through `https://cloud.tencent.com`.

 ## Note
-After the certificate is deployed, the following error message may be displayed when you use `https://cloud.tencent.com` to access the Jetty server:
+After the certificate is deployed, the following error message may be displayed when you access `https://cloud.tencent.com`:
 ![](https://main.qcloudimg.com/raw/2ad181d6ed021958c214b04df9fa67a6.png)
 If the error message is displayed, copy the `ROOT` file from the `/usr/local/jetty/jetty-distribution-9.4.28.v20200408/demo-base/webapps` directory to the `/usr/local/jetty/jetty-distribution-9.4.28.v20200408/webapps` directory, and then restart the Jetty server.